Harvard Seminar for New Presidents

 Scott Nichols, Senior Vice President for Development and Alumni Relations, Boston University

-William Ryan, Lecturer, Harvard Kennedy School
+William Ryan, Research Fellow, Harvard Kennedy School

 Applications are accepted on a rolling basis.
 Applicants are responsible for submitting supplemental materials with their online application.
 You will be asked to provide your personal profile and institutional information in a single, MS Word or PDF document to complete the application process.